geekaholic/geekaholic.github.com/slides/scale-apache-nginx/1scalable_architectures.markdown

 ---

-# Setting up an HTTP accellerator using Apache
+# Setting up an HTTP accelerator using Apache

 ---